Erica Cerulo and Claire Mazur

 About Erica Cerulo and Claire Mazur

 In 2002, Erica Cerulo and Claire Mazur became fast friends when they met as college undergrads.
 Eight years later, they combined forces to found the popular fashion and design website Of a Kind, and quickly developed a reputation as influential curators at the forefront of the maker movement.
-In their recently released first book, Work Wife, they explore the female friendships that form the heart of success.
+Bed Bath & Beyond acquired the business in 2015, and the co-founders continued to build it until it was closed by the parent company in 2019.
+In addition to unearthing America’s most talented up-and-coming designers for feature on their website, Cerulo and Mazur have also become known for their popular “10 Things” newsletter and its podcast companion A Few Things, where they expand their enthusiasm for new discoveries across product and lifestyle categories.
+In their book, Work Wife, they explore the female friendships that form the heart of success.
 Featuring interviews with famous “work wives” such as Ann Friedman, Aminatou Sow, and Gina Delvac of the hit podcast Call Your Girlfriend, Amanda Hesser and Merrill Stubbs of the influential food community site Food52, and Misty May-Treanor and Kerri Walsh Jennings of Olympic volleyball fame, Work Wife addresses a range of topics vital to successful partnerships.

 Now, in talks aimed at entrepreneurial women across the globe, Cerulo and Mazur explore the evolution and rise of the “work wife.”
 From how women can change corporate culture and work-life balance to why they are especially well-suited for professional partnerships, Cerulo and Mazur explore in joint and individual presentations why “work wives” are having a moment—and why everyone needs one.